naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 * **shipping_address** - Specify whether Checkout should collect the customer's shipping address. (e.g. shipping_address="required").
 * **shipping_countries** - If you only wish to ship to certain countries you can specify their country codes. (e.g. shipping_countries="'US'" or shipping_countries="'US','GB','AU'").
 * **class** - Custom CSS classes for the button (e.g. class="btn").
 Multiple CSS classes can be added in a space-delimited format (e.g. class="btn btn2 btn3").

+=== How to use Stripe Payment Links ===

+This method allows you to integrate Stripe payment links with the plugin.

+**Step 1: Create a Payment Link**

+Log in to your Stripe account dashboard and navigate to the "Payment links" page (Payments > Payment links).
+Select an existing product or add a new one to create a payment link.

+**Step 2: Use the Payment Link in a Shortcode**

+In order to create a button with the payment link you can add the following shortcode to a post/page:

+`[wp_stripe_checkout_payment_link url="https://buy.stripe.com/live_6gPE4jw7dMbUKdd3345"]`

+**url** - URL of the payment link created in your Stripe account.

+= Shortcode Parameters =

+You can add additional parameters in the shortcode to customize your Stripe payment link button.

+* **button_text** - The text displayed inside the button (e.g. button_text="Pay Now").
+The default is "Buy Now".
+* **button_image** - The image that will act as the button (e.g. button_image="https://example.com/wp-content/uploads/pay-now-button.png").
+The default is a plain button with the text "Buy Now".

 For detailed setup instructions please visit the [Stripe payments](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin page.